mcci-catena/Catena-Sketches/catena4612_simple/README.md

 After you have loaded the firmware, you have to set up the Catena 4612.

-This sketch uses the Catea-Arduino-Platform library to store critical information on the integrated FRAM.
+This sketch uses the Catena-Arduino-Platform library to store critical information on the integrated FRAM.
 There are several kinds of information.
 Some things only have to be programmed once in the life of the board; other things must be programmed whenever you change network connections.
 Entering this information this involves entering USB commands via the Arduino serial monitor.

 - We call information about the 4612 that (theoretically) never changes "identity".
 - We call information about the LoRaWAN "provisioning".